-For the Braintree, MA sports store in the example above, they may find that by selling endurance athletic gear that marathon or ultra-marathon runners are their niche (in addition, the store is located close to Boston, home of the renowned Boston Marathon hosted every Patriot’s Day).
+Going back to the above example, the Braintree, MA sports store may find selling athletic endurance gear to marathon or ultra-marathon runners are their niche market.
+Especially since the store is located close to Boston, home of the renowned Boston Marathon hosted every Patriot’s Day.)

 Take A Look At Your Competitors

-While you may have a fairly fleshed out idea of your target customer, you don’t want to call it quits now.
-Take a look at who your competitions focus on and you’ll learn a lot about other qualified buyers you may be able to reach.
+While you may have a fairly fleshed-out idea of your target customer, you don’t want to call it quits now.
+Take a look at who your competition focuses on, and you’ll learn a lot about other qualified buyers you could potentially reach.

 Ask yourself a series of questions:

-- What type of customers purchase from them?
+- What type of customers purchases products and services from them?

 - How does your target market differ from theirs?
 Why would customers come to you instead of your competitors?